 Staff investigated zero (0) communicable disease reported cases.

-Staff inspected two (2) swimming pools, spas, or similar installations in April.
+Staff inspected nineteen (19) swimming pools, spas, or similar installations in May.

 Staff inspected zero (0) campground facilities in the month of November.

 MASSAGE & BODY ART:

 Staff inspected zero (0) body art establishment for the month of May.
-Zero (0) new body artist was licensed in the month of April.
+Zero (0) new body artist were licensed in the month of May.

-Approximately twenty seven (27) water samples were drawn for April.
-Twenty six (26) were satisfactory.
+Approximately forty-three (43) water samples were drawn for May.
+Forty-two (42) were satisfactory.
 One (1) was unsatisfactory.